 The S5451w-C2 has a fair amount of power, although it doesn’t have to be driven up as high when it’s in surround mode.
 This is due to the combination of the speakers in the sound bar working in tandem with the surround speakers to create a “louder” environment or sound-field than would otherwise occur.
 Music being played through the sound bar (via Bluetooth) requires a few minutes of conventional pairing and sounds best to me without surround.
 But definitely I left the bass up and running to give the music a more “deeper” feeling.
 I also liked the visual fact of the dull black on all but the remote — there’s no reason for a glossy finish that calls attention to itself because audio’s to hear, not look at.
 The grills are an off-gray and aren’t removable, but best is that they’re unobtrusive.

-Bottom line: A sound bar shouldn’t be shorter than the TV if possible because it can’t provide the kind of stereo separation that should occur.
+Bottom line: Our unbiased sound bar review reveals a soundbar shouldn’t be shorter than the TV if possible because it can’t provide the kind of stereo separation that should occur.
 Vizio’s S5451w-C2 54-Inch 5.1 Home Theater Sound Bar takes care of that and even goes the distance with a wireless sub for real bass and satellite speakers for true surround.
-I’d say that’s worth $499.99 retail.
+I’d say that’s worth $480 Amazon.